 - Try to plan your snacks around take-off and landing, if possible.
 At least offer milk or water to help with the ears popping.
 Special occasion snacks, like fruit snacks, can be a hit when babies get older.

 - Bring along a bed and bedding such as a Pack ‘n Play or travel crib (unless you are co-sleeping).
 Bring along any sheets, familiar stuffed animals, or loveys to make a “foreign” place as much like home as possible, for sleeping.

 - Decide whether to bring your car seat.
 If you are leaving the country, you should check to make sure the car seat will work in your rental.

 - Relax and have fun!

 Traveling can be draining, so make sure you stay sane with more baby travel tips.

 When summer ends, bedtimes will naturally get earlier again.
 Watch for cues that your baby or toddler is getting overtired, such as more crankiness or behavior problems, waking up even earlier in the morning, or numerous night wakings, and set bedtime accordingly.

 Enjoy the rest of your summer!

-Nicole Johnson is the President of Babble Soft a groovy baby tracking software company (that I would have LOVED!).
-Nicole has received an honorary degree in “Surviving Sleep Deprivation,” thanks to her son’s “no sleep” curriculum.
+Nicole Johnson is the owner of the BabySleepSite; she has received an honorary degree in “Surviving Sleep Deprivation,” thanks to her son’s “no sleep” curriculum.
 She is on a mission to help other parents solve their child’s sleep problems, too.